-- Focus on Risk – Instead of achieving a 100% fully-secured business, shift the conversation towards how much risk to a business, and it’s data, each employee’s faces.
+- Focus on Risk – Instead of achieving a 100% fully-secured business, shift the conversation towards how much risk to a business, and its data, each employee faces.
 Come to terms with the idea “100% Secured” is unattainable.
 Cybercriminals can and will always find new ways to attack.
-By implementing cybersecurity metrics that track logs and security patching.
-By uncovering how many applications lack the latest security patching, your team can uncover any security vulnerabilities that have not been addressed.
+By implementing cybersecurity metrics that track logs and security patching and uncovering how many applications lack the latest security patching, your team can uncover any security vulnerabilities that have not been addressed.

-- Prioritize the Data – Each business has that information, that remains at risk.
+- Prioritize the Data – Each business has information that remains at risk.
 For many of your businesses, it would be employee health records, customer information, bank routing numbers.
 This sensitive data should get the highest level of security.
-This ensures a harder time for hackers to access info, and work to educate employees on protecting these valuable assets.
+This ensures a harder time for hackers to access info.
+Work to educate employees on protecting these valuable assets.

-- Security Stand Out – While it’s obvious for most business to leverage security as a differentiator, it might be less clear for employees, who interact with multiple businesses each day.
-From financial firms to outsourced HR, or even healthcare, all of them require strong security, to protect employee data or their clients.
+- Security Stand Out – While it’s obvious for most businesses to leverage security as a differentiator, it might be less clear for employees, who interact with multiple businesses each day.
+From financial firms to outsourced HR, or even healthcare, all require strong security to protect employee data or their clients.

-- Regulatory Churn – New regulations, such as Europe’s recently released, General Data Protection Regulation (GDPR) often cause concerns for businesses based in the United States, but selling in Europe.
-Businesses are told to comply but lack the tools and know-how to bring systems, and processes to standards.
-Compliance managers were force-fed regulations, in hopes to determine how best to position the tools and services needed.
-As a trusted IT service partner, we assist companies in the discovery, and remediation of non-compliant networks to meet business needs, and compliance standard, making for great security.
+- Regulatory Churn – New regulations, such as Europe’s recently released General Data Protection Regulation (GDPR), often cause concerns for businesses based in the United States but selling in Europe.
+Businesses are told to comply, but they lack the tools and know-how to bring systems and processes to standards.
+As a trusted IT service partner, we assist companies in the discovery and remediation of non-compliant networks to meet business needs and compliance standards, making for great security.

 Something most businesses lack and your competition forgot about.
-Win more business and increase your bottom line, by keeping network uptime maxed, and efficiency within your processes intact.
+Win more business and increase your bottom line by keeping network uptime maxed and efficiency within your processes intact.
 Realize the Power of Technology with the help of a trusted IT service provider.
-Contact us to begin an uncovering the gaps in your cybersecurity today.
+Contact us to begin uncovering the gaps in your cybersecurity today.